airbnb/swift/README.md

     ### Why?

-    Manually-implemented environment keys are verbose, and keeping them up-to-date is error-prone.
+    Manually-implemented environment keys are verbose and it is considered a legacy pattern. `@Entry` was specifically intended to be a replacement considering it was backported to iOS 13.

     ```swift
     /// WRONG: The `EnvironmentValues` property depends on `IsSelectedEnvironmentKey`